Options

 );

-No toggle machine example was available; wrote from scratch and used the pedestrianSignal example in their landing page for usage guidelines.
+No toggle machine example was available; wrote from scratch and used the pedestrianSignal example on their landing page for usage guidelines.
+Source: http://machina-js.org/

 export const matter = new machina.Fsm({